 Wouldn’t it be so much better to travel to Greece with someone who can take you to all the places

 enriched in cultural marvels, without the pressure of rushing?
 Wouldn’t it just be perfect to have

-someone tell you more about the places?
+Travel Guide tell you more about the places?